raspberrypilearning/c3-wolfram-hieroglyphics/en/step_6.md

-## Improve the Interface
+## Improve the interface

-We can construct a nice keyboard layout for our project using `Grid`.
-Here's an example of `Grid`:
+You can use `Grid` to make a nice keyboard layout for your project.
+Here is an example of `Grid`:

 ![Grid](images/Grid.png)

 `Grid` is made up of a list of lists, where each list becomes a row in the grid.

 --- task ---
 Make a `Grid` with three rows.
 The first row should be the `Dynamic` output of `newWord`.
 The second row should be the `Table` of buttons which make the keyboard.
-The third row should be the Clear and Delete buttons we made in the previous step.
+The third row should be the "Clear" and "Delete" buttons you made in the previous step.

 Draw a box around the `Grid` by setting `Frame` to `True`.

 --- hints ---
 --- hint ---
-The basic structure of a Grid with a frame looks like this, with the list of lists defining the rows of the grid.
+The basic structure of a `Grid` with a frame looks like this, with the list of lists defining the rows of the grid.
 ```
 Grid[{{},{},{}}, Frame -> True]
 ```
 --- /hint ---
 --- hint ---
-The code you need for the rows is the following:
+Use this code for the rows:

 ```
 Dynamic[Row[newWord]]